cyberman54/ESP32-Paxcounter/README.md

 	useful to clear pending commands from LoRaWAN server quere, or to check RSSI on device

-0x09 reset functions (send this command with confirmed ack only to avoid boot loops!)
+0x09 reset functions (send this command UNconfirmed only to avoid boot loops!)

 	0 = restart device (coldstart)
 	1 = reset MAC counter to zero